27 Polynomials for approximating functions

 High-order polynomials are rarely used with multiple inputs.
 One reason is the proliferation of coefficients.
 For instance, here is the third-order polynomial in two inputs, \(x\), and \(y\). \[\underbrace{b_0 + b_x x + b_y y}_\text{first-order terms} + \underbrace{b_{xy} x y + b_{xx} x^2 + b_{yy} y^2}_\text{second-order terms} + \underbrace{b_{xxy} x^2 y + b_{xyy} x y^2 + b_{xxx} x^3 + b_{yyy} y^3}_\text{third-order terms}\]

 This has 10 coefficients.
 With so many coefficients it is hard to ascribe meaning to any of them individually.
-And, insofar as some feature of the function does carry meaning in terms of the modeling situation, that meaning is spread out and hard to quantify.
+And, insofar as some feature of the function does carry meaning in the modeling situation, that meaning is spread out and hard to quantify.

-27.3 High-order approximations
+27.6 High-order approximations

-Polynomial functions lend themselves well to calculations, since the output from a polynomial function can be calculated using just the basic arithmetic functions: addition, subtraction, multiplication, and division.
-To illustrate, consider this polynomial: \[g(x) \equiv x - \frac{1}{6} x^3\] Since the highest-order term is \(x^3\) this is a third-order polynomial.
+Consider this polynomial: \[g(x) \equiv x - \frac{1}{6} x^3\] Since the highest-order term is \(x^3\) this is a third-order polynomial.
 (As you will see, we picked these particular coefficients, 0, 1, 0, -1/6, for a reason.)
 With such simple coefficients the polynomial is easy to handle by mental arithmetic.
 For instance, for \(g(x=1)\) is \(5/6\).
 Similarly, \(g(x=1/2) = 23/48\) and \(g(x=2) = 2/3\).
 A person of today’s generation would use an electronic calculator for more complicated inputs, but the mathematicians of Newton’s time were accomplished human calculators.
-It would have been well within their capabilities to calculate, using paper and pencil, \(g(\pi/4) = 0.7046527\).3
+It would have been well within their capabilities to calculate, using paper and pencil, \(g(\pi/4) = 0.7046527\).2

 Our example polynomial, \(g(x) \equiv x - \frac{1}{6}x^3\), graphed in color in Figure 27.2, does not look exactly like the sinusoid.
 If we increased the extent of the graphics domain, the disagreement would be even more striking, since the sinusoid’s output is always in \(-1 \leq \sin(x) \leq 1\), while the polynomial’s tails are heading off to \(\infty\) and \(-\infty\).
 But, for a small interval around \(x=0\), exactly aligns with the sinusoid.

 It is clear from the graph that the approximation is excellent near \(x=0\) and gets worse as \(x\) gets larger.
 The approximation is poor for \(x \approx \pm 2\).
-We know enough about polynomials to say that the approximation will not get better for larger \(x\); the sine function has a range of \(-1\) to \(1\), while the left and right tails of the polynomial are heading off to \(\infty\) and \(-\infty\) respectively.
+We know enough about polynomials to say that the approximation will not get better for larger \(x\); the sine function has a range of \(-1\) to \(1\), while the left and right tails of the polynomial are running off to \(\infty\) and \(-\infty\) respectively.

 One way to measure the quality of the approximation is the error \({\cal E}(x)\) which gives, as a function of \(x\), the difference between the actual sinusoid and the approximation: \[{\cal E}(x) \equiv |\strut\sin(x) - g(x)|\] The absolute value used in defining the error reflects our interest in how far the approximation is from the actual function and not so much in whether the approximation is below or above the actual function.
 Figure 27.3 shows \({\cal E}(x)\) as a function of \(x\).
 Since the error is the same on both sides of \(x=0\), only the positive \(x\) domain is shown.